 Ethanol vapors are also released, and the bowl of the glass helps to collect those aromas in a ring-shaped pattern around the rim.
 Japanese scientists confirmed this pattern by tracking the concentration of gaseous ethanol as it is released from wine.
 They analyzed many types of glasses and found that the shape does affect vapor distribution; this means that a person would discern different aromas when smelling the same wine in different glasses.

 The shape of the glass also impacts how quickly the wine flows and where it lands on your palate when drinking.
-Since smell and taste are so strongly linked in how humans perceive flavor, these factors—along with the wine itself—combine to bring out the complexities of the drink.
+Since smell and taste are so strongly linked to how humans perceive flavor, these factors—along with the wine itself—combine to bring out the complexities of the drink.